 In each area of focus addressed by these providers, information needs to be put into a context that allows users (whether internal stakeholders or external customers and partners) to get the information they need to solve their problem and complete their task.
 Shoppers want to find the product they seek, business customers need to find a specific solution, internal users have multiple tasks and their contexts change continuously depending on the problem they are solving.
 Mobile devices need to pull data from multiple systems and applications to provide an experience that is customized and personalized.

-However, when there are multiple systems, processes, applications, stakeholders, departments, divisions, data stores, and software tools needed to create that experience, in many cases, there is no one that is tasked with creating an overarching taxonomy of concepts and terminology that can be used as a foundation for each of the initiatives.
+However, while multiple systems, processes, applications, stakeholders, departments, divisions, data stores, and software tools are needed to create that experience, in many cases, no one is tasked with creating an overarching taxonomy of concepts and terminology that can be used as a foundation for each of the initiatives.

-Context is the key requirement for digital transformation but if there is no common structure and organizing principles or each group and project has slight variations on terminology, it will be difficult if not impossible to create an optimized experience.
+Context is the key requirement for digital transformation, but if no common structure and organizing principles have been developed, or each group and project has slight variations on terminology, it will be difficult if not impossible to create an optimized experience.

 We call such an approach a contextual information infrastructure.
 The reference architecture used for building this infrastructure must address all required information platforms and their data sources.
 And it must contain the information modeling, mapping, classification and metadata standards used to connect them in a contextual fashion.

 The figure above shows that numerous information platforms, including product information management (PIM) systems, enterprise content management (ECM) systems, and customer relationship management (CRM) systems, feed into many other systems to provide marketing data, customer data, and operational data.
 These all support broad corporate digital transformation initiatives such as ecommerce and the digital workplace.
 The context-aware information architecture relies on a content model, taxonomy, and metadata that is consistent throughout the enterprise.